Top things to know about magistrates

 - Gain valuable skills and experience

-- Volunteer for 13 days a year plus time for training
+- Volunteer for a minimum of 13 days a year plus time for training

 Make a difference aged 18 to 65